The motivic anabelian geometry of local heights on abelian varieties: Introduction

 \subsubsection{N\'eron log-metrics}

 Let us now explain the precise notion of local heights that we will be using in this paper, leading up to a precise statement of the $\ell$-adic and archimedean main theorems.
-We will postpone the statement of the $p$-adic main theorem until later in this introduction, after we have discussed in more detail the local Bloch--Kato Selmer sets $\H^1_e(G_K,U(\Q_p))$, $\H^1_f(G_K,U(\Q_p))$ and $\H^1_g(G_K,U(\Q_p))$, and in particular how to make sense of the quotient of one of these sets by another.

-Since we will be working in the language of line bundles rather than divisors, it will be convenient for us to follow the approach of Bombieri and Gubler in working with local metrics on line bundles \cite[Section 2.7]{bombieri-gubler} rather than Weil functions on complements of divisors \cite[Section 10.2]{lang}.
+Since we will be working in the language of line bundles rather than divisors, it will be convenient for us to follow the approach of Bombieri and Gubler and view local heights as local metrics on line bundles \cite[Section 2.7]{bombieri-gubler} rather than as Weil functions on complements of divisors \cite[Section 10.2]{lang}.
 To briefly recall what is meant by this, let us fix a characteristic $0$ local field $K$ with absolute value $|\cdot|$, and write $v=-\log|\cdot|$; we assume that $v$ is normalised to be $\Q$-valued if $K$ is non-archimedean.
 If $L$ is a line bundle on a smooth connected variety $Y/K$, a \emph{continuous log-metric} on $L$ is a continuous function $\lambda_L\colon L^\times(\bar K)\rightarrow\R$ which satisfies the relation for all $z\in L^\times(\bar K)$ and $\alpha\in {\bar K}^\times$; here $L^\times=L\setminus0$ denotes the complement of the zero section in $L$.
 Such a $\lambda_L$ is then the logarithm of a metric in the sense of \cite[Definition 2.7.1]{bombieri-gubler}.
 A continuous log-metric always exists by \cite[Proposition 2.7.5]{bombieri-gubler}, and if $s$ is a non-zero section of $L$ then $\lambda_L\circ s$ is a Weil function on $Y$ associated to the Cartier divisor $\div(s)$ \cite[Section 10.2]{lang}.

 In the particular case that $Y=A$ is an abelian variety, there is a canonical choice of continuous log-metric $\lambda_L$ on $L$ up to additive constants, namely the log-metric such that for any (equivalently just one) non-zero section $s$, $\lambda_L\circ s$ is a N\'eron function on $A$ associated to the Cartier divisor $\div(s)$ \cite[Section 11.1]{lang}.
 We will call such a log-metric a \emph{N\'eron log-metric} on $L$, and if we are provided with a point $\tilde0\in L^\times(\bar K)$, we will unambiguously refer to \emph{the} N\'eron log-metric as being the unique one such that $\lambda_L(\tilde0)=0$.